 Court cases may be continued to another date for a variety of reasons: scheduling problems in the court, failure of a party or their attorney to appear at trial, or at the request of one or both of the parties.
 It is recommended that the party seeking a different trial date file a motion for continuance with the court.
-A sample is included in Appendix A. The motion requires a reason the party is seeking the continuance.
+A sample is available in the Resource Library of the WVML Database's Municipal Court Forum.
+The motion requires a reason the party is seeking the continuance.
 The judge may review and rule on motions for continuance based on their determination if good cause for the continuance is demonstrated.
 If the court processes continuances without a written motion, the clerk should document the case file of the decision to continue the trail/hearing.